 Price is the primary drawback when it comes to Office software, especially when there are perfectly good free and open source or far cheaper alternatives on the market.

-Apple offers its own suite of office software -- Pages for word processing, Numbers for spreadsheets and Keynote for presentations, all as part of iWork, which Apple made free for all users in April 2017.
+Apple offers its own suite of office software - Pages for word processing, Numbers for spreadsheets and Keynote for presentations, all as part of iWork, which Apple made free for all users in April 2017.

-Then there is the popular, and free Google office suite -- called G Suite -- with its stripped down Docs, Sheets and Slides, complete with 32GB of free Drive storage.
+Then there is the popular Google office suite - called G Suite - with its stripped down Docs, Sheets and Slides, complete with 32GB of free Drive storage.
 G Suite starts at £3.30 per month for basic personal use, and £20 per user per month for the enterprise package.

 Office 365 Home, which can be installed on one to five PCs or Macs, is charged at £79.99 per year and includes 1TB of OneDrive cloud storage per user.
 A personal 365 package (1 user) is £59.99 per year.

 Alternatively, the Office Home and Student 2016 for Mac software as a standalone download is a one-off payment of £119.99.

 For businesses large and small Office 365 is charged on a tiered basis depending on the number of 'seats' or logins required.
 Business licences start at £3.10 per user per month for the Business Essential package and up to a maximum of 300 users.